Briggsc28/briggsc28.github.io/_posts/2015-05-05-Getting-Started-Win10-IoT.md

 ---
 layout: post
-title: Getting Started with Windows 10 IoT Core Insider Preview
+title: Getting Started with Windows 10 IoT Core
 excerpt: "Wondering if your Pi is secretly Skynet or HAL?
 Stay calm and read on!"
-modified: 2015-05-26
+modified: 2015-08-13
-tags: [Windows 10, IoT, Pi, Windows 10 IoT Core Insider Preview,raspberry Pi 2  ]
+tags: [Windows 10, IoT, Pi, Windows 10 IoT Core, Windows 10 IoT Core Insider Preview, raspberry Pi 2  ]
 comments: true
 image:
   feature: sample-image-5.jpg
   credit: WeGraphics
   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---
-**Updated on 26/05/2015 :** *As of the Windows 10 Pro Insider Preview Build 10122, the bug that was the source of the difficulties and frustration has been fixed!* <br /><br />So you've set up your Windows 10 IoT Core Insider Preview on the raspberry Pi 2 and [Hello World](http://ms-iot.github.io/content/win10/samples/HelloWorld.htm) isn't working?
+**Updated on 26/05/2015 :** *As of the Windows 10 Pro Insider Preview Build 10122, the bug that was the source of the difficulties and frustration has been fixed!* <br /><br />So you've set up your Windows 10 IoT Core on the raspberry Pi 2 and [Hello World](http://ms-iot.github.io/content/win10/samples/HelloWorld.htm) isn't working?

 *  Getting many strange errors?
 *  Currently scared, confused and wondering if your Pi is secretly Skynet or HAL?